yhqfighting/SDRBT/README.md

 ```

 ### 2.3 Data Processing
-- change the path in processing.py and processing the data to get a complete records_final.pkl.
+- Change the path in processing.py and processing the data to get a complete records_final.pkl.
-- run ddi_mask_H.py to get the ddi_mask_H.pkl.
+- Run ddi_mask_H.py to get the ddi_mask_H.pkl.

 ### 2.4 Run the Code